Yugambeh people: Music

 Yugambeh musicians also incorporated western instruments into their songs, such as the accordion (known in Yugambeh language as a "Ganngalmay") and guitar.
 Candace Kruger, a Yugambeh yarabilgingan (song woman), has been active in creating and teaching a youth choir whose main objectives are to sing (yarrabil) and learn the Yugambeh Language.
 The choir has performed at a number of national and international events held on Yugambeh country.
-Kruger, along with other Yugambeh people including her daughter Isabella and cousin, Lann Levinge, have worked with Elders to preserve the Morning Star and Evening Star Songline in a piece commissioned by the Australian Music Examinations Board].
+Kruger, along with other Yugambeh people including her daughter Isabella and cousin, Lann Levinge, have worked with Elders to preserve the Morning Star and Evening Star Songline in a piece commissioned by the Australian Music Examinations Board.

 Death

-Yugambeh informants elude to one of more souls, one that lingers at the grave, another that upon death "climbs up to Balugan" in the land of the dead, a third associated with a person's sacred site- djurebil, and possibly the moggai (mokwi), which may have been a distinct spiritual entity haunting the grave and the place of death.
+Yugambeh informants allude to one of more souls, one that lingers at the grave, another that upon death "climbs up to Balugan" in the land of the dead, a third associated with a person's sacred site- djurebil, and possibly the moggai (mokwi), which may have been a distinct spiritual entity haunting the grave and the place of death.
 Human remains were considered sacred, and burial sites were kept clear of out of respect.
 Great attention was paid to avoid disturbing previous burials, however if this was to occur, it was imperative to treat the remains with the appropriate respect and ceremony.
 Burial was a two-staged process, the first of which involved wrapping the body in paper bark and later a blanket tied with a possum-fur string, and temporary interring them within a white ant's nest for a designated time, after which the body was retrieved and a family member, typically the widow of the deceased, would travel with the body during a period of mourning after which they were permanently interred.

 On the Tweed River, the body was interred on a hillside in a sitting position, hunched up, probably by the breaking of bones or ligaments.
 The Migunburri buried their dead in caves and rock clefts.
 The Beaudesert Mununjali would talk to the corpse while it was being carried slung on a pole to the grave site, trying to elicit by questioning who the sorcerer might have been who caused the death.
 The body was said to buck violently if the culprit's name was mentioned.